-Maintain and enhance existing Community Facilities
+Maintain and enhance existing Community and Education Facilities

-The following sites shown in Table 10 are identified as important community facilities to be retained, enhanced or developed in accordance with the corresponding description to ensure a range of quality, accessible and safe facilities that meet the diverse needs of the community.
+The following sites shown in Table 5 are identified as important community facilities to be retained, enhanced or developed in accordance with the corresponding description to ensure a range of quality, accessible and safe facilities that meet the diverse needs of the community.

-Ref Site Name Description C1 Festival Hall Whole Site , including the Open Air Swimming Pool This is a community site.
-However, the western part is a priority for enhancement with scope for careful mixed use (residential/employment) as shown in Section 11.5.5 of this Plan.
+Ref Site Name Description C1 Festival Hall whole site, including the Open Air Swimming Pool This is a community site.
+However, the western part is a priority for enhancement with scope for careful mixed use (residential/employment) as shown in section 11.5.5 of this Plan.
 Any development of this site must respect the current status and possible future development of the Festival Hall as a performance venue, as well as enhancing the overall character of the area.
-This area is also considered to be a suitable Former Police Station off St location for a town-centre hotel.
-C2 Peter's Road С3 Avenue Pavilion and Playing Fields C4 Herne Junior School The Petersfield Infant School will be encouraged to co-locate to this site if the current site is unable to meet demand during the lifetime of the plan C5 Love Lane Recreational Area Priority for Enhancement C6 Churcher's College Playing Fields C7 The Petersfield School C8 Land at Buckmore Stables 0.4 ha to be allocated for a Cemetery as an alternative to site C9.
-C9 Land to the North East of Reservoir Lane 0.4 ha to be allocated for a Cemetery as an alternative to site C8 C10 Penns Place Sports Hub including Taro Leisure Centre Priority for Enhancement
+This area is also considered to be a suitable location for a town-centre hotel C2 Former Police Station off St Peter's Road C3 Avenue Pavilion and playing field C4 Herne Junior School Reserved to allow for the expansion of education provision C5 Love Lane Recreational Ground Priority for enhancement C6 Churcher's College Playing Fields C7 The Petersfield School C8 Land at Buckmore Stables 0.4 ha to be allocated for a cemetery as an alternative to site C9 C9 Land to the north east of Reservoir Lane 0.4 ha to be allocated for a cemetery as an alternative to site C8 C10 Penns Place Sports Hub including Taro Leisure Centre Priority for enhancement

-Table 10 - Community Facilities
+Table 5 - Community facilities

-Policy CP1 conforms with: NPPF paras 69, 70.
-JCS Policies: CP16 (Protection and Provision of Social Infrastructure) and CP8 (Town and Village Facilities and Services).
+Policy CP1 conforms to: NPPF paragraphs 69 and 70.
+JCS Policies: CP16 (Protection and Provision of Social Infrastructure) and CP8 (Town and Village Facilities and Services)